 Jesse Ross’ heart is centered on community development and building authentic relationships, with 12 years of experience in nonprofit and community-based organizations throughout Minneapolis.
 Jesse works on both program development and direct community engagement, with the goal of empowering people to effectively impact their own communities.
 Jesse previously served as area director for Minneapolis Young Life and TreeHouse, where his areas of focus included policy and program development, organizational leadership, diversity and culture, youth and family development, fundraising, outreach, and other initiatives.
 Currently, he works at The Minneapolis Foundation serving multiple roles in the Community Impact Department, and is also a Roy Wilkins Public Policy Fellow Alumni and a current Ron McKinley philanthropy fellow.
 He authored the upcoming book Fathers Matter: Leadership lessons I’ve learned from my Father.

-Arlene Vernon is a human resource strategist with over 25 years of experience as a trusted resource for a diverse group of small and medium-sized organizations.
-She’s seen first-hand what nonprofit leaders face every day, and her results-oriented consulting and training successfully addresses those realities.
-In her work with 500+ organizations since starting her consulting firm HRx in 1992, she develops and implements do-able strategies to address the short-term challenges and long-term success of each organization.
-With an M.B.A. and a master of education in counseling, as well as a professional of human resources certification, Arlene is both a studied and practiced authority in human resources and human relations.
+Arlene Vernon is a human resource strategist with over 30 years of experience as a consultant and trusted resource for a diverse group of small and medium-sized organizations.
+She’s seen first-hand what leaders face every day, and her results-oriented consulting and training successfully fills that gap.
+Having worked with over 500 for-profit and nonprofit organizations since starting her firm HRx in 1992, she partners with leaders to develop and implement do-able strategies to address the short-term challenges and long-term success of your organization.
+With an M.B.A. and a master of education in counseling, Arlene is both a studied and practiced authority in human resources and human relations.
 She offers practical, real solutions through her consulting, advising, and training.

 Abby Wellan joined the Charities Review Council team in 2012 and is currently serving as the Council’s nonprofit services & communications manager.
 In this role, Abby plans and executes the Council's communications plan, including blogs, social media, e-newsletters, brochures and more!
 Abby is also an integral member of the Nonprofit Services Team, providing one-on-one support and technical assistance to nonprofits as they complete their Accountability Wizard® nonprofit review process.
-Additional responsibilities include donor education, management of the Council's paid internship program, board and committee engagement, event planning and overall project management.
+Additional responsibilities include donor education, management of the Council's paid internship program, and event planning.
 Abby graduated with honors from St. Cloud State University, with a bachelor of arts in international relations, and three minors: intercultural communications, human relations, and political science.

-Reid A. Zimmerman is a 30+ year veteran leader in the nonprofit sector of Minnesota, having worked as an executive director, board member and senior development officer for a number of organizations.
-Reid has served as a lecturer and professor at Hamline, St. Thomas, and Capella Universities in their Nonprofit and Public Administration programs.
+Reid A. Zimmerman is a 35+ year veteran leader of Minnesota's nonprofit sector.
+Now semi-retired, he has been an executive director, board member, and senior development officer for a number of organizations.
+Reid served as professor at Hamline, St. Thomas, University of Wisconsin – Superior, and Capella Universities in their Nonprofit and Public Administration programs.
 He still consults and teaches with nonprofit organizations across the region.
 He volunteered as member of the MCN Principles and Practices for Nonprofit Excellence committee and the board of evaluators with the Performance Improvement Network.
 Reid holds a doctorate in organizational development, is credentialed as a certified fund raising executive, and is the author of The Seven Deadly Sayings of Nonprofit Leaders…And How to Avoid Them, (2014) published by Charity Channel Press.